rollyourown-xyz/ryo-website-content/rollyourown/projects/ryo-matrix/index.md

 SPDX-License-Identifier: CC-BY-SA-4.0
 -->

 This project deploys a [Synapse](https://github.com/matrix-org/synapse) [matrix](https://matrix.org/) homeserver and an [Element](https://github.com/vector-im/element-web/) web-based front-end.
-In [standalone IdP mode](#standalone-idp-mode), the project also deploys the [synapse-admin](https://github.com/Awesome-Technologies/synapse-admin) application for managing user accounts on the homeserver.
+The project also deploys the [synapse-admin](https://github.com/Awesome-Technologies/synapse-admin) application for managing the homeserver.

 <!--more-->